learn-co-students/js-templates-advanced-templating-lab-v-000/README.md

 var html = templateFn(recipe);
 ```

-First we use `Handlebars.compile` to create the `templateFn` function using the `innerHTML` of our template, then we execute the `template` function with a context object, `recipe`, to get rendered HTML.
+First we grab the `innerHTML` of our template.
+Next, we use `Handlebars.compile` to create the `templateFn` function using the `innerHTML` of our template.
+Finally, we execute the `templateFn` function with a context object, `recipe`, to get rendered HTML.

 ## Handlebars Partials